-The bill's opt out requirements would not apply when a licensee provided nonpublic personal financial information to a nonaffiliated third party to perform services for the licensee or functioned on the licensee's behalf, if the licensee provided the initial notice and entered into a contractual agreement with the third party that prohibited the third party from disclosing or using the information other than to carry out the purposes for which the licensee disclosed the information, including use under an exception provided in the bill in the ordinary course of business to carry out those purposes.
+The bill's opt out requirements do not apply when a licensee provides nonpublic personal financial information to a nonaffiliated third party to perform services for the licensee or functions on the licensee's behalf, if the licensee provides the initial notice and enters into a contractual agreement with the third party that prohibits the third party from disclosing or using the information other than to carry out the purposes for which the licensee disclosed the information, including use under an exception provided in the bill in the ordinary course of business to carry out those purposes.

-The services a nonaffiliated third party performed for a licensee under this provision could include marketing of the licensee's own products or services or marketing of insurance products or services offered pursuant to joint agreements between the licensee and one or more financial institutions.
+The services a nonaffiliated third party performs for a licensee under this provision may include marketing of the licensee's own products or services or marketing of insurance products or services offered pursuant to joint agreements between the licensee and one or more financial institutions.

-The bill's privacy notice and opt out notice requirements would not apply if the licensee disclosed nonpublic personal financial information as necessary to effect, administer, or enforce a transaction that a consumer requested or authorized, or in connection with any of the following: servicing or processing an insurance product or service that a consumer requested or authorized; maintaining or servicing the consumer's account with a licensee, or with another entity as part of a private label credit card program or other extension of credit on behalf of that entity; a proposed or actual securitization, secondary market sale including sales of servicing rights, or similar transaction related to a consumer's transaction; reinsurance or stop loss or excess loss insurance; or, servicing or processing an insurance product or service on behalf of the Michigan Automobile Insurance Placement Facility, the Michigan Worker's Compensation Placement Facility, or the Assigned Claims Facility.
+The bill's privacy notice and opt out notice requirements do not apply if the licensee nonpublic personal discloses financial information as necessary to effect, administer, or enforce a transaction that a consumer requests or authorizes, or in connection with any of the following: servicing or processing an insurance product or service that a consumer requests or authorizes; maintaining or servicing the consumer's account with a licensee, or with another entity as part of a private label credit card program or other extension of credit on behalf of that entity; a proposed or actual securitization, secondary market sale including sales of servicing rights, or similar transaction related to a consumer's transaction; reinsurance or stop loss or excess loss insurance; or, servicing or processing an insurance product or service on behalf of the Michigan Automobile Insurance Placement Facility, the Michigan Worker's Compensation Placement Facility, or the Assigned Claims Facility.

-In addition, the bills provisions on consumer notification and opt out would not apply when a licensee disclosed nonpublic personal financial information as follows: with the consent or at the direction of the consumer, provided that the consumer had not revoked the consent or direction; to protect the confidentiality or security of a licensee's records pertaining to the consumer, service, product, or transaction; to protect against or prevent actual or potential fraud or unauthorized transactions; for required institutional risk control or for resolving consumer disputes or inquiries; to persons holding a legal or beneficial interest relating to the consumer; to persons acting in a fiduciary or representative capacity on behalf of the consumer; or, to provide information to insurance rate advisory organizations, guaranty funds or agencies, agencies that were rating a licensee, persons that were assessing the licensee's compliance with industry standards, or the licensee's attorneys, accountants, and auditors.
+In addition, the bill's provisions on consumer

+notification and opt out do not apply when a licensee discloses nonpublic personal financial information as follows: with the consent or at the direction of the consumer, provided that the consumer has not revoked the consent or direction; to protect the confidentiality or security of a licensee's records pertaining to the consumer, service, product, or transaction; to protect against or prevent actual or potential fraud or unauthorized transactions; for required institutional risk control or for resolving consumer disputes or inquiries; to persons holding a legal or beneficial interest relating to the consumer; to persons acting in a fiduciary or representative capacity on behalf of the consumer; or, to provide information to insurance rate advisory organizations, guaranty funds or agencies, agencies that are rating a licensee, persons that are assessing the licensee's compliance with industry standards, or the licensee's attorneys, accountants, and auditors.

-Disclosure also would be permitted to the extent specifically permitted or required under other provisions of law and in accordance with the Federal Right to Privacy Act, Title XI of the Financial Institutions Regulatory and Interest Rate Control Act; to law enforcement agencies including the Federal Reserve Board, Office of the Comptroller of the Currency, Federal Deposit Insurance Corporation, Office of Thrift Supervision, National Credit Union Administration, the Securities and Exchange Commission, the Secretary of the Treasury, with respect to certain provisions of the U.S. Code, the Federal Trade Commission, a state insurance authority, self-regulatory organizations, or for an investigation on a matter related to public safety.
+Disclosure also is permitted to the extent specifically permitted or required under other provisions of law and in accordance with the Federal Right to Privacy Act; to law enforcement agencies including the Federal Reserve Board, Office of the Comptroller of the Currency, Federal Deposit Insurance Corporation, Office of Thrift Supervision, National Credit Union Administration, the Securities and Exchange Commission, the Secretary of the Treasury, with respect to certain provisions of the U.S. Code, the Federal Trade Commission, a state insurance authority, self-regulatory organizations, or for an investigation on a matter related to public safety.